ToogaInc/.github/profile/README.md

 # ToogaInc
 Welcome to our organization!
-We're just several (volunteer) developers that develop stuff for Realm of the Mad God raiding Discord servers.
-Some servers that we power are
+We're just several (volunteer) developers who develop stuff for Realm of the Mad God raiding Discord servers.
+Some servers that we power include
 - [Dungeoneer](https://discord.gg/o3).
 - [Fungal and Crystal Cavern](https://discord.gg/fungal).

 ## Active Projects